coolacid/docker-snort/README.md

 Todo
 ====

-- Need to check that the kernel modules is already installed on the host, if not build it
 - Should probably have a switch to only make the debs so it can be installed on other hosts
-- Check for any other host based requirements and document them
 - Get configs out, and actually run snort as a service
 - Ensure signatures actually update